CNF Investments

 Series C in 2007

-ALDAGEN is a biopharmaceutical company developing proprietary regenerative cell therapies that target significant unmet medical needs.
-We have four product candidates in clinical trials.
-Our most advanced product candidate is ALD-101.
-We are currently conducting a pivotal Phase 3 clinical trial of ALD-101 to evaluate its efficacy in improving umbilical cord blood, or cord blood, transplants used to treat inherited metabolic diseases in pediatric patients.
-We are also conducting or supporting Phase 1 or Phase 1/2 clinical trials of three other product candidates ALD--151 to improve cord blood transplants used for the treatment of leukemia; ALD-301 to treat critical limb ischemia; and ALD-201 to treat ischemic heart failure.
+Aldagen is a biopharmaceutical company focused on developing proprietary regenerative cell therapies to address significant unmet medical needs.
+The company has four product candidates currently in clinical trials.
+The most advanced candidate, ALD-101, is undergoing a pivotal Phase 3 clinical trial to assess its efficacy in enhancing umbilical cord blood transplants for pediatric patients with inherited metabolic diseases.
+In addition, Aldagen is conducting or supporting Phase 1 or Phase 1/2 clinical trials for three other candidates: ALD-151, aimed at improving cord blood transplants for leukemia treatment; ALD-301, designed to address critical limb ischemia; and ALD-201, which targets ischemic heart failure.

 Series A in 2007

-TerraGo Technologies delivers software applications that extend the access and application of maps and images for non-GIS users and customers.
-More than 850 organizations, including many defense and intelligence agencies, utility and energy companies, public safety departments, and environmental engineering teams depend on TerraGo software.
-The TerraGo Publisher Suite allows organizations to consume and optimize data from any source and create a geo-enabled PDF, also known as a GeoPDF.
-The TerraGo Collaboration Suite offers desktop, web-based, and mobile software applications that automate geospatial collaboration and information gathering.
+TerraGo Technologies specializes in software applications that enhance the accessibility and utility of maps and images for users without GIS expertise.
+The company serves over 850 organizations, including defense and intelligence agencies, utility companies, public safety departments, and environmental engineering teams.
+Its TerraGo Publisher Suite enables organizations to transform data from various sources into geo-enabled PDFs, known as GeoPDFs, facilitating better data consumption and optimization.
+Additionally, the TerraGo Collaboration Suite provides desktop, web-based, and mobile applications that streamline geospatial collaboration and information gathering, allowing clients to collect data, share insights, and collaborate effectively regardless of location or time constraints.

 Founded in late 2005, DigitalBridge Communications (DBC) provides broadband wireless to small and medium-sized communities of up to 150,000 people nationwide through the new WiMAX technology standard.
 In June 2007, DBC launched the first commercial WiMAX system in the United States in Rexburg, Idaho.
 Our strong, growing business benefits from the low-capital costs of WiMAX deployments and its high subscriber self-install rates.
 Building on the advantages of WiMAX economics, DBC has developed a highly scalable network deployment and variable-cost based back office platform that will enable us to bring broadband to communities nationwide.
 DBC is also committed to working with communities and schools to make high speed services available to local residents and students.
 We look forward to becoming an integral part of each community that we serve.
 We also expect to create partnerships with universities similar to our relationship with Ball State University in Muncie, Indiana.
 In January, 2007, Ball State University and DBC partnered to test licensed WiMAX self-install equipment.
 The test deployment was one of the first in the U.S. Since then, the collaboration continues to create the technical and business models needed to deliver WiMAX wireless broadband services profitably to traditionally underserved markets in Indiana and across the country.